jblomer/iotools/README.md

     - `-p` show the tree/ntuple performance statistics
     - `-r` run the benchmark with RDataFrame instead of hand-written event loop
     - `-m` enable implicit multi-threading (paralle RNTuple page decompression, parallel RDF event loop)
+    - `-x` cluster bunch size; a value less than 1 will disable the cluster cache

 The real-time timing uses std::chrono::steady_clock and starts with the second event (direct access) or with an artificial first filter (RDF).